Oxford University Animal Ethics Society

 Officers of the Animal Ethics Society, 2016-2017

-Treasurer: Jade Cormack (BA in English, Merton College)
+Treasurer: Cristina Conde Tkatchenko (BA in History and Modern Languages, Merton College)

 Vice President: Rivers Gambrell (DPhil in History, Kellogg College)

 Vice President: Daniel Evans (MSt Literature and Arts, Kellogg College)

 Vice President: Kaitlyn Abrams (MSc Geography and the Environment, St. Catherine’s College)

 Senior Member: Dr Mark Philpott (St. Stephen’s House)